Curriculum

 Guides also present new work and concepts to students during this work cycle, with individual or small groups of students receiving presentations.
 This is how new skills are taught.
 This method allows students to receive new lessons as they are ready for them.
 It is particularly effective as we can watch for student interest in a certain topic, and then present related material.
 When students are interested in the topic, they learn more and retain it longer.
 Students are continuously engaged in chosen work, practice of previously introduced concepts, and presentations of new material.

 Students work through progressions in math, science, ELA, and history.
-In 2022-23 lower elementary has focused on world geography while upper elementary focused on an introduction to ancient world history.
-In 2023-24, lower elementary will focus on an introduction to ancient world history while upper elementary examines world history from approximately 200-1200 CE.
+Students cycle through years focused on world geography and peoples of the world, the history of the universe, ancient world history, and Indigenous history in the Americas.
 Our science curriculum integrates all strands of science and moves students forward in a logical progression, building on previously learned concepts each time.
 The same is true for our math and our language progressions.

 What does off-site elementary instruction look like?